pmbstyle/Riddi/README.md

 <img src="./riddi-logo.png" width="250">
 </p>

-# Riddi – Local Text-to-Speech Reader
+# Riddi – Local Text-to-Speech Browser Reader

 A Chrome extension that converts web articles to speech using built-in local AI models.
 No cloud services, no API keys – everything runs directly in your browser.